StrahinjaLukic03/lingfinity/README.md

-Lingfinity readme is yet to be done.
+# Welcome to Lingfinity ♾